-DO use the seat belt instead if your child weighs over the weight limit for using the lower anchor strap or the strap does not hold the car seat tight enough.
+DO use the seat belt instead if your child weighs over the weight limit for using the lower anchor strap or the strap does not hold the car seat tightly enough.

-DO tether a forward-facing car seat installed with seat belt OR lower anchor strap.
+DO tether a forward-facing car seat, whether it is installed using a seat belt OR a lower anchor strap.

-DO NOT use both the seat belt and lower anchor straps, unless the car AND the car seat instructions say it is okay.
+DO NOT use both the seat belt and lower anchor strap, unless the car AND the car seat instructions say it is okay.

-DO NOT use the lower anchors in the center position to install a car seat UNLESS the car AND the car seat instructions allow it.
+DO NOT use lower anchors in the center position to install a car seat UNLESS the car AND the car seat instructions allow it.
 Instead, use the seat belt to install in the center.

-DO NOT attach two hooks to one LATCH lower or tether anchor.
+DO NOT attach two hooks to one anchor.